Brett-Tanner/souls-like-strings/games/reviews/hollow_knight_silksong.md

 Another step up in enemy design, now we have flying enemies that lob stuff at you from range and spear guys with reach on their attacks.
 Also the fact they're wearing helmets stops you from damaging them by pogo-ing, and actually deflects projectiles which hit them there.
 Cool little detail.
 ANother cool little detail is that you can parry the rocks the flying guys throw at you right back at them, or at other enemies.
 The shield guys are criminally underused here, their attacks are so fun and the have at least 2, maybe 3 of them.
 Hopefully more of them behind that door at the bottom, the room where you have to fight all the enemies from this area was a lot of fun.

-Speaking of fun, the white lady also wielding a needle is a great fight, the first one so far I really enjoyed.
+Speaking of fun, Lace also wielding a needle is a great fight, the first one so far I really enjoyed.
 She has so many moves but they're all fair and give windows to punish, though you've gotta be quick to not get parried.
 You can even dodge the counterattack part of the parry if you're quick enough.
 Her phase two AOE attack she telegraphs beforehand looks really cool and compensates by messing you up if it hits by giving you a free hit when she lands.
 If you take your time to learn the moveset and stay away from the edges of the platform (most of my deaths) you'll have a great time beating her in a reasonable number of attempts.
 Also should point out I love the ability to grab your cocoon from most boss rooms and just leave, skull guy guaranteed spawning it right near the entrance but even though that's not the case here it's usually still possible to get it and get out.

 I completely missed the forge lady for way too long despite her being just right of the bench, she seems cool and has a nice little relationship with her shovel buddy.
 Looking forward to unlocking the crafting kit and actually having something to use my overflowing crafting shards on, but I spent all my rosaries and there's so much to save up for...